 What to include in your CV

 Your CV is the first opportunity you get to introduce yourself to a prospective employer and your chance to tell them why you’d be a suitable applicant.
-It is often their first impression of you, so it is reverse chronological order, leaving no gaps.
-Emphasise the skills you hold that are relevant to the job.
+It is often their first impression of you, provide your experience in reverse chronological order, leaving no gaps and be sure to emphasise the skills you hold that are relevant to the job.

-It is vital to publicise both your skills and your personal qualities, including your reliability, dependability, and dedication to the role.
+It is vital to showcase both your skills and your personal qualities, including your reliability, dependability, and dedication to the role.

-Use relevant keywords, such as, experiment analysis, machine learning, statistical modelling, data visualisation, quantification, data analytics, CLP/GHS, Reach, HPLC, Cell culture, LCMS.
+Use keywords that relevant to the role being applied for and its requirements, such as experiment analysis, machine learning, statistical modelling, data visualisation, quantification, data analytics, CLP/GHS, Reach, HPLC, Cell culture, LCMS.
 Don’t overcomplicate your techniques by writing out acronyms.
 For example, everyone who will be reading your CV knows what HPLC is so there is no need to put “high performance liquid chromatography”.
 It may even hinder you because it could be missed in key word searches.

 Remember to include clear personal information such as your address, mobile number, and email address.
 It is also useful to add your eligibility to work in the UK.
 Make sure your CV is focused more on your significant skills, achievements and experiences related to the job you’re applying for, rather than simply listing your duties.
 You could even include a short line about personal hobbies or volunteering to help your CV stand out, especially if you are a graduate or in the early stages of your career.

-Overall, be clear and concise, consider using bullet points to break up points, and be careful not to exaggerate.
+Overall, be clear and concise, consider using bullet points to break up points, include relevant keywords and information, and be careful not to exaggerate.

 Science CV buzzwords